 These are usually available with a rubber framing that wraps around standard-sized plectrums & there's also fancier ones made from metals like silver.

-This options is highly portable & can be stylish to wear, however most options don't leave much room for non-traditional pick shapes other than "351" shapes.
+This options is highly portable & can be stylish to wear, however most options don't leave much room for non-traditional pick shapes other than "351" guitar pick shapes.

-There are two types here & both attach to your guitar in some way.
+There are two types here & both attach to your electric guitars or bass guitars in some way.

-First we have the guitar body stick-on holders which are typically made from hard plastic with a spring mechanism that allows you to stack several picks inside.
+First we have the guitar body stick-on holders which are typically made from hard plastic with a spring mechanism that allows you to stack several plecs inside.

 One drawback is that these have to be installed onto your guitar via a sticker which can leave residue when removed.